gniewomir/nestjs-oauth-authorization-server/docs/overview/ARCHITECTURE-DOMAIN-MODEL.md

 **Properties**:
 - `identity`: Unique identifier for the context
 - `description`: Human-readable description of the context
-- `ordinalNumber`: Position in the context ordering system
+- `orderKey`: Position in the context ordering system using LexoRank-style string keys

 **Business Rules**:
 - Contexts define where and when tasks can be performed